Wednesday, March 26

 2:15 – 3:30 p.m.

-A World Turned Upside Down; Navigating the Recent Supreme Court Regulatory Decisions
+A World Turned Upside Down; Navigating Actions by the Supreme Court and the Trump Administration to Remake the Administrative State

-A panel of nationally recognized regulatory counsel, from preeminent law firms, in-house leaders and academia, will provide insights into the opinions and advice on how to manage a changed world.
+A panel of nationally recognized regulatory counsel from preeminent law firms, in-house leaders and academia, will provide insights into what all of the changes mean for the institutions they are advising and how they are helping those institutions navigate the space between an aggressive administration and a more methodical judiciary attempting to keep up.

 - Erin Henderson, U.S. Bank